Lcrucial1f/MPS-CLIP/README.md

 ### Step 1: Download Pretrained Weights (GeoRSCLIP)

-Download GeoRSCLIP from:
+Download the **GeoRSCLIP** pre-trained model from:

 - https://huggingface.co/Zilun/GeoRSCLIP/blob/main/ckpt/RS5M_ViT-B-32_RET-2.pt

-Place the checkpoint into:
+Place the checkpoint in:

 ```text
 models/pretrain/
 ```

 ### Step 2: (Optional) Multi-GPU / Distributed Setup

-If needed, modify `get_dist_launch` in `run.py`.
-Example for 2 GPUs:
+If you encounter distributed environment issues, you can modify the `get_dist_launch` function in `run.py`.
+For example, for a 2-GPU setup:

 ```python
 elif args.dist == 'f2':